PeterRK/simple-abtest/README-EN.md

 ![](images/list-en.png)
 ### Detail Page
 ![](images/detail-en.png)
-### Verification Page
+### Traffic Check Page
 ![](images/verify-en.png)
 ### Notes
-- The admin console currently does not enforce exclusivity checks for naming or forced targeting.
+- The admin console currently does not enforce exclusivity checks for naming or forced-targeting rules.
 If conflicts occur, behavior is undefined, so please avoid overlapping configurations.
 - To mitigate traffic polarization in long-running experiments, when traffic is adjusted for a non-default group, its traffic slots are rotated with the default group while keeping the current traffic ratio unchanged.
 Because of this behavior, the default group is not always suitable as the control group, and a separate control group may be preferable.
+- Traffic Check calls the traffic allocation service directly, so changes made in the admin console take time to propagate there as well.
 - Data visualization is not implemented yet.
 Use the generated traffic tags in your existing analytics or visualization platform.

 ## Service Components